 Taking things one step further, we can perform your surgery on your CBCT volume image on the computer screen, and then have the computer generate a special guide that allows us to reproduce the exact same result in the dental chair.
-The result can be faster, safer implant placement in some cases.

 These are just some of the examples of enhanced digital imaging in use in our clinics.
 Call us today to find out how we can use our technology as part of your care.